Healthy Lung Month: Learn About Lung Transplants

 Step 5: Post-Transplant

-Following lung transplant surgeries, there are many things that the recipient will need to pay attention to.
+Following lung transplant surgery, there are many things that the recipient will need to pay attention to.
 First, the recipient will start taking medications including anti-rejection medications.
 Depending on how long it takes the recipient to heal and adjust to the new lungs, they can spend up to a few weeks in the hospital.
 Diet, exercise, and pain management following the transplant are very important to pay attention to as well.

-Mike, lung transplant recipient:
+Meet Mike, lung transplant recipient: